Transpecos (film)

 Transpecos is a 2016 American thriller film directed by Greg Kwedar, and written by Kwedar and Clint Bentley.
-The film stars Johnny Simmons, Gabriel Luna, and Clifton Collins, Jr. as border patrol agents who encounter a Mexican drug cartel.
+The film stars Johnny Simmons, Gabriel Luna, and Clifton Collins Jr. as border patrol agents who encounter a Mexican drug cartel.
 The film premiered at South by Southwest on March 13, 2016.
 The film was released on September 9, 2016, in a limited release and through video on demand by Samuel Goldwyn Films.

+Plot

+Three agents (Benjamin Davis, Lance Flores, and Lou Hobbs) find some drug evidence in a car at a desert checkpoint, which reveals an insidious plot in their organisation.
+They set out to uncover the truth by putting their life on the line.